lightningnetwork/lnd/docs/code_contribution_guidelines.md

 `git rebase --signoff` to sign and rebase at the same time as a final step.

 Rejoice as you will now be listed as a [contributor](https://github.com/lightningnetwork/lnd/graphs/contributors)!

+## Review Bot

+In order to keep the review flow going, Lightning Labs uses a bot to remind PR reviewers about their outstanding reviews or to remind authors to address recent reviews.
+Here are some important things to know about the bot and some controls for adjusting its behaviour:

+####🤖 Expected Behaviour:
+- The bot will not do anything if your PR is in draft mode.
+- It will ping a pending reviewer if they have not reviewed or commented on the PR in x days since the last update or the last time the bot pinged them.
+(default x = 3)
+- It will ping the author of the PR if they have not addressed a review on a PR after x days since last review or the last time the bot pinged them.
+It will also ping them to remind them to re-request review if needed. (default x = 3)

+####🤖 Controls:
+To control the bot, you need to add a comment on the PR starting with `!lightninglabs-deploy` followed by the command.
+There are 2 control types: mute/unmute & cadence.
+Only the latest comment for each control type will be used.
+This also means you dont need to keep adding new control comments, just edit the latest comment for that control type.

+- `!lightninglabs-deploy mute` will mute the bot on the PR completely.
+- `!lightninglabs-deploy mute 72h30m` will mute the bot for the given duration.
+- `!lightninglabs-deploy mute 2022-Feb-02` will mute the bot until the given date (must be in this format!).
+- `!lightninglabs-deploy mute #4` will mute the bot until the given PR of the same repo has been merged.
+- `!lightninglabs-deploy unmute` will unmute the bot (or just delete the comment that was muting it)
+- `!lightninglabs-deploy cadence 60h` change the cadence of the bot from the default of 3 days to the given duration.
+- it will auto-mute if the PR is in Draft mode

 # Contribution Standards